Meet Our Tutors

 Harlen Bell

 Harlen Bell is a home school father of five who caught his love of homeschooling from his wife.
 He was an army officer for 12 years.
 He is a Special Agent of the FBI who retired in 2009.
 He attended the U.S. Naval Academy and obtained a BA in History from Stetson University in Deland, Florida and a Master of Science in International Relations from Troy State University in Troy, Alabama.
-He has taught American History, World History, Current Events and Civics at the Comm Central and HOPE Coop home school cooperatives from 2011-2021.
+He has taught American History, World History, Current Events and Civics at the Comm Central and HOPE Co-op home school cooperatives from 2011-2025.

 Natalie Lively